-This white paper discusses how the Open Vulnerability and Assessment Language (OVAL) [OVAL-WEBSITE] can be leveraged in order to implement the Information Model defined by the SACM group.
+This white paper discusses how the Open Vulnerability and Assessment Language (OVAL) [OVAL-DOCUMENTATION] can be used to inform the development of data models that implement the Information Model defined by the SACM group.
 This paper is not meant to suggest that the entire OVAL Data Model could-or even should-be supported by SACM; rather, it breaks apart the various components of the OVAL Language and discusses how each could be used to satisfy parts of the Information Model.

 This document assumes that the reader is already familiar with OVAL and its structures.
-For those readers that require more in-depth information about OVAL, please review the OVAL Tutorial documentation [OVAL-DEFINITION-TUTORIAL] and other related documentation on the OVAL website.
+For those readers that require more in-depth information about OVAL, please review the OVAL Tutorial documentation [OVAL-DEFINITION-TUTORIAL] and other related documentation.
 This document describes how these structures can be thought of as data models whose scopes and activities overlap with the SACM Information Model.